This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Use a medium-sized cookie scoop or 1 large tablespoon to scoop out the cookie dough.
-Place the cookies 2 inches apart on the cookie sheet.
-Bake for 8 to 10 minutes.
+- Use a medium cookie scoop or measure out 1 tablespoon of dough per cookie.
+Place the dough balls about 2 inches apart on the prepared baking sheet.

 Notes